miniSat/Minisat/docs/usage.rst

 Step 1
 ++++++

-First you need to create compute resource.
+First create compute resource.

 To do so click on Infrastructure -> Compute Resource

 * Fill all the details
 * Make sure there is no current existance of name and IP address in database.
-* Also see to it that remote system is reachable from your system and root password is correct.
+* Also see to it that compute resource is reachable to Minisat server and root password is correct.
 * As there is validation for the above.

 .. note::

-	If you have already added compute for virtual machine no need to create again, same compute can be used for containers also.
+	If a compute for virtual machine is added no need to add it again, same compute can be used for containers also.

 ++++++
 Step 2
 ++++++

 The previous step will now allow the server to perform SSH on remote Docker server and gather container related facts.